Last Updated: November 2016

-Yes, it’s July, but Christmas only seems like a long way off.
-The truth is, Christmas will be here before you know it.
-Now is the time to get together your Christmas sermon ideas, and start planning for one of the most important events in the church calendar.
-Here are some of the best Christmas sermon ideas to prime the pump.
+Every year, Christmas seems to always be “right around the corner.”
+Right after the turkey settles from Thanksgiving, we have to literally roll into the Christmas season.
+Now is the time to get together your Christmas sermon ideas and start planning for one of the most important events in the church calendar.
+Here are some of our best Christmas sermon ideas to get you prepared.

 Do Something Different

 First, try to think of something different to do this year.
 Unless your church has its roots deep in some important tradition, you may want to consider doing something that you’ve never done before.
 If you always have a Christmas cantata, try a Christmas play.
 The point is not to reinvent Christmas conventions, but rather to engage people’s interest through variety.

 Stick to Scripture

 Although variety and creativity are important, keep Scripture at the center.
 The Christmas story is contained in the Bible.
 Whatever you choose to do, make Scripture part of it.
 There is power in God’s Words, so don’t neglect it, especially at Christmas.